gosu/releasy/README.md

 * Wrappers used to build cross-platform releases:
   - _Windows:_ [RubyInstaller 7-ZIP archives](http://rubyinstaller.org/downloads/); Ruby 1.8.7, 1.9.2 or 1.9.3
   - _OS X:_ [libgosu downloads](http://www.libgosu.org/downloads/).
 Latest version of the OS X-compatible wrapper is "gosu-mac-wrapper-0.7.41.tar.gz" which uses Ruby 1.9.2 and includes some binary gems: Gosu, Chipmunk and TexPlay.
-* Tested on Ruby 1.9.3 and 1.8.7 on Windows, Lubuntu and OS X.
+* Tested on Ruby 1.9.3 and 1.8.7 on Windows, Lubuntu and OS X. However, since this is an early version, please ensure that you double-check any releases created by Releasy before publishing them!

 Output types supported
 ----------------------